LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 As you work in Bots Status, be aware of the following:

-* You can identify survey bots by examining the **User Name**.
-This is always "Survey Connector."
-In contrast, custom bots display the agent name that's configured in Conversational Cloud.
 * While each survey bot is listed individually in the dashboard, they all share a single agent connector.
-This means that performing any Bots Status operation on one survey bot affects all the survey bots.
+This means that performing any Bots Status operation on the agent connector affects all the survey bots.
 * Successfully deployed survey bots display "Deployed" beneath the bot name.

 <img style="width:1000px" src="img/surveyBot_monitoring1.png">